EECE-571G/DPP-Frontend/README.md

 This repository contains the source code for the frontend application of the Desired Price Pool project.
 It's a React application built with TypeScript, utilizing Material UI for components and ethers.js (v6) for blockchain interactions.

-The application provides a user interface for interacting with a decentralized finance (DeFi) system based on the "Desired Price Pool" concept, likely involving custom Automated Market Maker (AMM) logic or Uniswap V4 Hooks.
+The application provides a user interface for interacting with a decentralized finance (DeFi) system based on the "Desired Price Pool" concept.

-**Important Note:** This frontend contains a mix of blockchain interactions and functionalities, primarily for demonstration and development purposes, especially concerning governance actions.

 ## Features